-Viterbo University requires all nursing students to purchase and supply proof of independent professional liability insurance if they are participating in an immersion clinical experience outside of the traditional course time.
-This provides protection in case of incompletes, immersion experiences, or other situations as deemed necessary.
-It also adds security for the individual student, the university, and the clinical organizations.
+Viterbo University requires all nursing students to purchase and supply proof of independent professional liability insurance if they are participating in a clinical experience outside of the official course start and end period.
+The insurance provides coverage for immersion experiences outside of course dates, make up time for an incomplete course grade, or other situations as deemed necessary. (rev. 2020).